blazium-engine/blazium-docs/tutorials/animation/2d_skeletons.rst

 One option is to create animations in third-party software such as Spine or Dragonbones.
 This functionality is also supported built-in.

-Why would you want to do skeletal animations directly in Godot?
+Why would you want to do skeletal animations directly in Blazium?
 The answer is that there are many advantages to it:

 * Better integration with the engine, so less hassle importing and editing from an external tool.
 * Ability to control particle systems, shaders, sounds, call scripts, colors, transparency, etc. in animations.
-* The built-in skeletal system in Godot is very efficient and designed for performance.
+* The built-in skeletal system in Blazium is very efficient and designed for performance.

 The following tutorial will, then, explain 2D skeletal deformations.